lottie/lottie-types/.changeset/sour-apricots-change.md

 "@lottie-animation-community/lottie-types": patch
 ---

-refactor(animated-property): rename ShapeKeyframe to BezierKeyframe
+feat(animated-property): rename ShapeKeyframe to BezierKeyframe and allow only 1 min and max items in array for 's' and 'e'